jobovy/simple-m2m/README.md

 ## 3. [py/HOM2M_v2.ipynb](py/HOM2M_v2.ipynb)

-(render this notebook on [nbviewer](http://nbviewer.jupyter.org/github/jobovy/simple-m2m/blob/master/py/HOM2M_v2.ipynb), where you can toggle the code and also watch an embeedded movie)
+(render this notebook on [nbviewer](http://nbviewer.jupyter.org/github/jobovy/simple-m2m/blob/master/py/HOM2M_v2.ipynb), where you can toggle the code and also watch an embedded movie)

 Same as [py/HOM2M.ipynb](py/HOM2M.ipynb), except that the velocity observable is the mean-squared velocity rather than the